aalykiot/dune/docs/the-runtime.md

   pub inspector: Option<Rc<RefCell<JsRuntimeInspector>>>,
 }
 ```

+> The above snippet might not be in sync with the current structure in the main branch. ☝️

 To enable access to this state from various V8 structures, we store it within the isolate's `slot`.